 How are you going about investigating urban change in this project?

-As a writer and as an engaged local citizen with a background in international development work, in what ways do you find blogging a useful medium of investigation of and / or communication about this topic?
+As a writer with a background in anthropology and affordable housing, in what ways do you find blogging a useful medium of investigation of or communication about this topic?

 I like blogging because it’s so different from formalized papers (or a well “crafted” poem).
 Obviously, you don’t want to spew out wrong information and dive into writing posts that are poorly informed!
 Yet, at the same time, blogs are a bit less formal and allow the author to float ideas out there: well formulated speculations, I would say.
 It’s also an interesting venue for people to read your work.
 Most of my writing has been intended for small, pretty specific audiences — either other poets or academics.
 But Open City appeals to a broad range of folks, from urban planners, architects, to activists, as well as artists and writers.
 It’s pretty cool.

 What have you noticed in particular?
 From your observations so far, what jumps out at you?
 What have you particularly enjoyed writing about?
 What has most surprised you about the neighborhood(s)?